MichalAW/30.8.New-subpage/README.md

 4.Tool that will be perfect for our needs.
 It's MongoDB with the package Mongoose.

-Run app by clickin link --> https://stack-mern-app.herokuapp.com/
+Run app by clicking link --> https://stack-mern-app.herokuapp.com/